How AI is Driving a Utilities Growth Surge

 By Ambrose O’Callaghan

 Utilities are services, such as lighting, heating, and water.
 These are provided and paid for by all citizens.
 The nature of these essential services means they are made available and consumed regardless of the market and economic conditions.
-So, for the Canadian investors, owning utilities stocks is a good defensive solution for a portfolio.
+So, for the Canadian investors, owning utilities stocks is a good defensive posture for a portfolio.
 But having the right exposure mix is always the winning solution.

 In 2024, we presented the thesis that the utilities space offered an opportunity play after a stretch of underperformance in 2022 and 2023.